 An incandescent light bulb only lasts about 750 to 1,000 hours in normal use.
 This is because the tungsten in the filament evaporates and deposits on the glass.
 Eventually, a thin spot in the filament causes the filament to break, and the bulb “burns out.”

 As of Jan.
 1, 2014: 75- & 100-watt incandescent bulbs will be banned in Canada, followed by 40- & 60-watt versions on Dec.
 31, 2014.
 However, the industry can continue to ship non-efficient bulbs, such as traditional incandescents, as long as they were manufactured before Jan.
 1, 2014.

-An LED is what’s called a “solid-state lighting” (SSL) technology.
+An LED, or Light Emitting Diode, is what’s called a “solid-state lighting” (SSL) technology.
 Instead of emitting light from a vacuum (as in an incandescent bulb) or a gas (as in a fluorescent), an SSL emits light from a piece of solid matter.
 In a traditional LED, that piece of matter is a semiconductor.